 Luke 10:39-40 She had a sister called Mary who SAT AT THE LORD’S FEET listening to what he said.
 But Martha was distracted by all the preparations that had to be made.
 She came to him and asked, “Lord, don’t you care that my sister has left me to do the work by myself?
 Tell her to help me!”

 Martha was busy with the preparations for the arrangements and meal, but how do you cook for God?
 Maybe she’d cook some “soul food.”
 Jesus would enjoy soul food.
 She’d make some cornbread, sliced onions and tomatoes, fried chicken, black-eyed peas, collard greens, busy, busy.
-Maybe she’d thought about “Deviled Eggs,” but decided “Deviled Eggs” would offend Jesus.
-They would have “Angel Food Cake” and “Heavenly Delight” for dessert and for later, she would make some “Divinity.”
+Maybe she’d thought about “Deviled Eggs” but decided “Deviled Eggs” would offend Jesus.
+They would have “Angel Food Cake” and “Heavenly Delight” for dessert, and later, she would make some “Divinity.”
 Martha looked around and found no Mary.
 This was for the Lord.
 Martha thought Mary would help make it perfect.
 Where was Mary?

 Acts 22:3 I am verily a man which am a Jew, born in Tarsus, a city in Cilicia, yet brought up in this city AT THE FEET OF GAMALIEL, and taught according to the perfect manner of the law of the fathers…